Genshiken: Light novel

-In 2008, Kodansha released the light novel "Shoron Genshiken: Hairu Ranto no Yabou", with Del Rey releasing the book in June 2010.
+In 2008, Kodansha released the light novel Shoron Genshiken: Hairu Ranto no Yabou, with Del Rey releasing the book in June 2010.
 The book introduces the character of Ranto Hairu, the rich grandson of one of Japan's most influential businessmen, as he takes over the student club organization with the intention of getting rid of any elements he views as unsavory.
 Meanwhile, a supernatural force is slowly abducting members of Genshiken without a trace.

 Chronologically the book falls just after certain events in the second volume, although few of the book's events follow the story elements already established in the series.
 Changes such as Kuchiki remaining with the Genshiken after his initial attempts to join, the established president of the student club organization drops out due to pregnancy, as well as Ohno and Tanaka's relationship being more established than it was during this point in time.
-The light novel also introduces several characters that are only present in the novel itself and do not appear in the anime or manga.
+The light novel also introduces several characters who are only present in the novel itself and do not appear in the anime or manga.
 Also of note is that there are several elements present in the book (such as the supernatural) that are not present in the anime or manga.